TOP 10 JAPANESE KNOTWEED FACTS

 - Japanese knotweed can grow by up to 10cm a day during the summer.

 - Japanese Knotweed can grow through walls, tarmac and concrete.
 It will find a weak spot and exploit it.
 This in turn will reduce property value.
-Don't take our word for it.
-Check out this video from the BBC One Show.

 - Japanese Knotweed was brought to Britain by the Victorians.
 It was used to line railway tracks because it grows quickly.
 The Victorians obviously did not realise its destructive properties at the time.
 You will still see Japanese knotweed next to railway lines across the whole country.
-Learn how to spot it the next time you take a train journey

 - Japanese Knotweed has no natural enemies in the UK to prevent its growth.
 In its native Asia it is controlled by fungus and insects.